PrismaLog/PrismaLog.github.io/index.md

 - List with names and time per project
 - sortable columns
 - double click opens edit mode to the clicked project
-- Information for project comment
+	- edit name and comment
 	- Delete function

 ### Stories